 - explanation of why the applicant and the applicant’s environment are suitable for the project

-The applicant should also account for their published works from the last 10 years.
+The applicant should also account a list of their published works from the last 5 years.

 A project that has been granted funding may be given the possibility, prior to year 3, to apply for an additional two years at the corresponding financial level.
 The above instructions also apply to such an application but the application must also include a presentation of the work that has been carried out within the project (max 10 000 characters).

 C. Larger grants

 A minor part of the awarded funding may be approved for larger grants, primarily for

 - more comprehensive, inter-disciplinary and/or inter-faculty projects that are of strategic significance for the college/university.

 An application for funding for medium-expensive equipment should include a product description that, as appropriate, briefly outlines the sub-projects that will make use of the equipment.
 In the case of an application from several researchers, one should be the main applicant.